EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

       :scale: 75 %
       :align: center

-.. warning:: The correction method is to be used only when the instrument access-duration (determined from the instrument FOV) is smaller
+.. warning:: The correction method is to be used only when the instrument access-duration (which is determined from the instrument FOV) is smaller
-            than the propagation time step (determined from the sceneFOV).
+            than the propagation time step (which is determined from the sceneFOV (assume no maneuver in which case FOR = sceneFOV)).

 Examples
 ^^^^^^^^^